 We consider a young stroke survivor to have had their stroke under the age of 45 because most statistics show that 45 is considered young for having a stroke.
 20-to-64-year-olds make up 31 percent of all strokes.

 Are you under 45 and a stroke survivor?

 We have young stroke survivors who have shared their stories from coast to coast.
 We encourage survivors to meet together and discuss life with people who actually know what they’re going through.
 Our goal is to have a young stroke survivor from every state in America share their story with our community.

 We first started NOPW to celebrate a life after stroke.
-Many of our friends lived out of town, so them sending a picture with an orange popsicle was an easy way for them to show support.
+Many of our friends lived out of town so they would send us pictures eating orange popsicles.
+It was an easy way for them to show support and celebrate.
 Since then NOPW has grown to be a national community of young stroke survivors.
-We have two large events to raise awareness of stroke in young people every year (The Fountain & The Auto Show).
+We host two large events to raise awareness of stroke in young people every year in Kansas City.

 Are you a young stroke survivor?